GiniProj/HW_Week2/README.md

 - **Rotator Component**: A component that rotates objects around a specific axis.
 - **Heartbeat Scale Component**: A component that changes is size as heartbeat.
 - **Visibility Toggle Component**: A component to show or hide objects with a button press.

-For further details, please refer to the course guidelines and the Unity documentation linked in the course materials.